jmeowmeow/PixieReport/express-progress/tasks.md

 - [ ] Explore ICAO METAR stations (random, like Twitter PixieReport).
 - [ ] METAR stations as a queryable database; how to query? what lists?
 - [ ] Pick METAR stations from a map, like FedWiki map marker plugin.
+- [X] Restore open street map link. *In prototype Express web UI.*

+### Tasks to be Ready for Main Branch / Code Review

+* Presumes "Full PixieReport Function" below (pixie sets, etc.)

+- [ ] Remove unused files and functions.
+- [ ] Remove console.log for routine operations.
+- [ ] Update the prospectus document.
+- [ ] Add an about/credits/source/acknowledgements page.
+- [ ] Consider assertions as a prelude to tests.
+- [ ] Is there a jslint to run for suggested cleanup?
+- [ ] Express.js model app format to review?
+- [ ] Replace let or global with const as possible.
+- [ ] Name output template strings rather than leaving nameless inline.

 ---